-SOIA is an athlete-centered movement that welcomes athletes of all abilities with intellectual disability to participate in sports training and competition.
-SOIA is inclusive for all persons with intellectual disability over the age of eight.
+Special Olympics Iowa is an athlete-centered movement that welcomes athletes of all abilities with intellectual disabilities to participate in sports training and competition.
+Special Olympics Iowa is inclusive for all persons with intellectual disability over the age of eight.

-The health and safety of all SOIA participants is of paramount importance.
-Participants should feel that every SOIA event is a safe and positive experience and should not be fearful of other athletes, coaches and volunteers.
+The health and safety of all Special Olympics Iowa participants is of paramount importance to Special Olympics Iowa.
+Participants should feel that every Special Olympics Iowa event is a safe and positive experience and should not be fearful of other athletes, coaches, or volunteers.

-Because of SOIA's inclusive philosophy, the issue of how to treat athletes who have been convicted of violent crimes or who engage in violent, abusive or disruptive behavior is particularly sensitive.
+Because of our inclusive philosophy, the issue of how to treat athletes who have been convicted of violent crimes or who engage in violent, abusive or disruptive behavior, or sexual abuse is particularly sensitive.